-Cultivating an inclusive workplace for your LGBT employees
+Cultivating an inclusive workplace for your LGBTQ employees

 June sees month-long pride celebrations taking place worldwide, with rainbow flags flying high and community parades drumming to the beat of solidarity.